 On July 4, 2010, I came as close as I ever have, and ever hope I will, to finding out the answer to that question.

-Every year, I hike and climb in grizzly country.
+Almost every year, I hike and climb in grizzly country.
 Often, I go alone.
 I am aware of the risks, and I prepare for them the best I can.
-On the subject day last summer, I had a very close encounter with two grizzlies that I will never forget.
+On the subject day last summer, I had a very close encounter with two grizzlies, an encounter that I will never forget.

 Due to illness, my climbing partner left early that morning, and that convinced me of the wisdom of abandoning ideas for a solo attempt of Yellowstone National Park's Abiathar Peak, part of the Absaroka Range, which with Montana's Glacier National Park is the best grizzly habitat in the Lower 48 and has the highest populations of the bears.
 Abiathar's summit is less than a mile from the park's Northeast Entrance Road, but the route to it is about seven miles, with route-finding challenges, rotten rock, serious exposure, and Class 4 and 5 conditions.
 Adding grizzly habitat to it all made it a peak that I would probably be better off saving for another day when a partner could join me.
 At least one extra set of eyes and ears would be preferable, and even though another person would not save me from a fall resulting in injury or death, at least someone would know where to find me if such happened.